Apex programming has become the backbone of many business-critical apps running on Salesforce CRM.

 String is =Salesforce

-2. Check whether the no is even or not
+2. Check whether the number is even or not

 Integer n= 3;